 - Fellowships are awarded in late March

-- Courses run from late April through mid-September
+- Courses run from May through early September

 - Final Action Plans are due in mid-October